What do they pay for?

 DSAs don’t pay for personal care.
 DSAs don’t depend on household income – what you can get depends on your individual needs.
 DSAs are not a loan you have to repay after graduation

-You can apply for Disabled Students’ Allowances (DSAs) if you have a:
+Students can apply for Disabled Students’ Allowances (DSAs) if they have a:

 - long-term health condition

 - specific learning difficulty/difference including dyslexia, dyspraxia, ADHD